SimaticResearchActivity/FBAEM/README.md

 }
 ```

-This file example defines 3 sites, each based on localhost, the first supposed to listen for connections on port 4096, the second one on port 4097, and the third one on port 4098.
+This file example defines 3 sites, each running on localhost, the first site listening for connections on port 4096, the second one on port 4097, and the third one on port 4098.

 Note `Resources` directory of *FBAE* repository contains samples of site files.